John Clint Williamson: Biography

 Ambassador Williamson was born in Ruston, Louisiana.
 He holds a bachelor's degree from Louisiana Tech University and a J.D. degree from Tulane University Law School.

 Williamson served as a Trial Attorney in the U.S. Department of Justice Organized Crime Section and as an Assistant District Attorney in New Orleans, Louisiana.

 From 1994 to 2001, he worked as a Trial Attorney at the International Criminal Tribunal for the former Yugoslavia (ICTY) in The Hague, Netherlands.
 While at the ICTY, he supervised investigations and field operations in the Balkans, compiled indictments, and prosecuted cases at trial.
-Among the cases handled by Ambassador Williamson were those against Slobodan Milosevic and the notorious paramilitary leader Zeljko Raznatovic, aka "Arkan," as well as cases arising from the Yugoslav Army attacks on Vukovar and Dubrovnik.
+Among the cases handled by Ambassador Williamson were those against Slobodan Milosevic and the notorious paramilitary leader Zeljko Raznatovic, "Arkan," as well as cases arising from the Yugoslav Army attacks on Vukovar and Dubrovnik.
 He also planned and supervised execution of the first arrest operation of an indicted war criminal by international peacekeeping forces, resulting in the capture of Slavko Dokmanovic by UN forces in Eastern Slavonia.

 From late-2001 through 2002, Williamson served in the UN Department of Peacekeeping Operations as the Director of the Department of Justice in the United Nations Mission in Kosovo (UNMIK), during the period when the UN retained executive authority over justice and police matters.
 In his role as the functional minister of justice, he supervised the court system, the prosecutorial service, the missing persons and forensics departments and the prison system.

 Williamson served as the Special Assistant to the President George W. Bush and Senior Director for Relief, Stabilization, and Development at the National Security Council (NSC).
 From 2003 to 2004 he served as Director for Trans-National Threats in the Counter-Terrorism Directorate, and from 2004 to 2005, he served as the Director for Stability Operations on the NSC staff in the Defense Policy Directorate.
 During his tenure at the White House, he was instrumental in developing the proposal for creation of a standing U.S. Government post-conflict response capability, which was realized with the establishment of the Office of the Coordinator for Reconstruction and Stabilization (now the Bureau of Conflict and Stabilization Operations) in the State Department in mid-2004.

 While with the NSC, Ambassador Williamson served a rotation in Baghdad, Iraq, from April–August 2003 as the first Senior Adviser to the Iraqi Ministry of Justice.
 In this capacity, he was responsible for re-instituting judicial operations and ministry functions in the aftermath of the U.S. invasion and for managing the ministry until appointment of an interim Iraqi minister in July 2003.